-Is There A Coin Shortage?
-Now’s The Time To Crack Open You Kid’s Piggy Bank
+Here's Why Now Might Be The Perfect Time To Crack Open Your Kid's Piggy Bank

 Along with closing schools and businesses, it seems COVID-19 is also having an impact on coins.
 But is there a national coin shortage?
 The Federal Reserved has warned the ongoing public health pandemic has caused "low coin inventories," meaning this may be the perfect time to crack open your kid's piggy bank.